 The South Carolina Department of Education presents this scholarship to up to 200 high school seniors from South Carolina.
 Applicants should have an interest in going into teaching.

 The money given out by this organization supports doctoral students whose research is in line with Marjorie M. Brown’s philosophical work.
 Applicants should consult the honor society for a list of criteria used in the selection process.

 Thank you for considering a career that will further the education of generations to come.
-For your own education, check out our brand new college scholarship filter tool, which lets you browse over 5,000 different scholarships, grants, fellowships, and awards, with the ability to filter through to find the ones that best meet your individual college scholarship needs.
+For your own education, check out our brand new college scholarship search tool, which lets you browse over 5,000 different scholarships, grants, fellowships, and awards, with the ability to filter through to find the ones that best meet your individual college scholarship needs.
 Go check it out!